kkadapa/AZ-104-StudyPrep/Day1/SkillsMeasured.md

 The target audience for the AZ-104 Microsoft Certified: Azure Administrator Associate exam includes individuals with subject matter expertise in implementing, managing, and monitoring Microsoft Azure environments within organizational settings.
 Here are key points to note for exam preparation:

+You should be familiar with:

+    Operating systems

+    Networking

+    Servers

+    Virtualization

+In addition, you should have experience with:

+    PowerShell

+    Azure CLI

+    The Azure portal

+    Azure Resource Manager templates

+    Microsoft Entra ID

+Skills at a glance

+    Manage Azure identities and governance (20–25%)

+    Implement and manage storage (15–20%)

+    Deploy and manage Azure compute resources (20–25%)

+    Implement and manage virtual networking (15–20%)

+    Monitor and maintain Azure resources (10–15%)

 1. Role and Expertise:
     Candidates should have experience in implementing and managing an organization's Azure environment.
     Expertise is required across various Azure components, including virtual networks, storage, compute, identity, security, and governance.